Best Time to Go

 For those looking for something a little different in India, exploring the state of Tamil Nadu is bound to take you off the beaten track to an undiscovered corner of the country which is brimming with temples, colonial cities and spectacular verdant landscapes.
 This itinerary begins in Cochin on the west coast of India, a town famed for its giant Chinese fishing nets and home to bustling markets and charming eateries.
 From here, you will continue inland, through the hills of Tamil Nadu, the buzzing city of Madurai, and the elegant streets of Pondicherry.
 Whilst this itinerary is jam packed, it takes in so many of south India's highlights, leaving you vowing to return.

-Traveling to Nepal is best between October and May, with November and December welcoming crisp blue skies and clear days.
+Travelling to Nepal is best between October and May, with November and December welcoming crisp blue skies and clear days.
 This itinerary takes you on a tour of Nepal's highlights, combining the bustle of Kathmandu, the crisp fresh air of the Annapurna mountains and the beautiful surrounding countryside.
 This is the perfect itinerary for getting out in the great outdoors, trekking and authentic Nepalese life.

 Where to go May to September